 Yeah, we never got to the bottom of that.

-Just like the IRS scandal, just like everything else, because you know, I've got your back holder was the attorney general at the time.
+Just like the IRS scandal, just like everything else, because, you know, I've got your back holder was the attorney general at the time.

-Now they're trying to.
+Now they're trying to, I'm sorry, what?

-What did you say?
+Rand, what did you say?

-Brian Terry, whose brother we've had on this program many, many times.
+Brian Terry, whose brother We've had on this program many, many times.

 His brother's name is Kent.